-- i) To establish criteria for the Royal College nomination of worthy individuals for a national honour. - To receive, identify and make nominations on behalf of the Royal College of persons worthy of a nomination for a national honour. - iii) To receive, identify and make nominations to Council persons considered worthy of an Honorary Fellowship of the Royal College - iv) To make recommendations and issue guidance as the Committee may consider appropriate to Council on the conferment of honours, medals and other Royal College awards.
+- i) To establish criteria for the Royal College nomination of worthy individuals for a national honour. - To receive, identify and forward nominations on behalf of RCEM of persons worthy of a consideration for a national honour. - iii) To receive, identify and make nominations to Council persons considered worthy of an Honorary Fellowship of the Royal College of Emergency Medicine - iv) To make recommendations and issue guidance as the Committee may consider appropriate to Council on the conferment of RCEM medals and other awards.

-Meetings are held at up to twice a year and business may also be transacted by email or telephone conference call as the Chair deems appropriate.
+Meetings are held twice a year and business may also be transacted as the Chair deems appropriate.